UW-Madison-DSI/Covid19Wastewater/README.md

 ## Viewing

-- View The package vignettes with:
+- View the package vignettes with:

 ```
 vignette(package = "DSIWastewater")